Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Summary and conclusions

-5.While the potential importance of the collision-based channels for black hole formation was already suggested by \citet{Rees1984}, previous estimates typically suggest they form black hole masses up to the order of $10^3$~M$_\odot$ \citep[e.g.][]{Devecchi2009, Devecchi2010, Katz2015, Sakurai2017, Reinoso2018}.
-The results obtained here considerably strengthen and support the relevance of the collision-based channel, suggesting that it could efficiently operate in dense NSCs and the efficiency of SMBH formation in typical NSCs appears roughly consistent with this scenario, including SMBH masses of order $10^6$~M$_\odot$ and somewhat above.
-It is even further consistent with the very low efficiencies in GCs, while the results for UCDs are not fully conclusive, as they depend on some assumptions to be made concerning these objects.
-What we can conclude from the comparison with the large set of simulations analyzed in this work is that the scenario holds over a wide range of possible conditions, including variations of the radial profile of the clusters, the presence of an initial mass function as well as the inclusion of additional physics such as stellar evolution.
-Future simulations are going to include high particle numbers and exploring additional physics, including improved treatments of collisions and stellar physics \citep[e.g.][]{Kamlah2024}, but also investigating the role of rotation and binaries will allow us to probe this scenario in even more detail.
+While the potential importance of the collision-based channels for black hole formation has already been suggested by \citet{Rees1984}, previous estimates typically insinuate that they form black hole masses up to the order of $10^3$~M$_\odot$ \citep[e.g.,][]{Devecchi2009, Devecchi2010, Katz2015, Sakurai2017, Reinoso2018}.
+The results obtained here considerably strengthen and support the relevance of the collision-based channel, suggesting that it could efficiently operate in dense NSCs and the efficiency of SMBH formation in typical NSCs appears roughly consistent with this scenario, including SMBH masses on the order of $10^6$~M$_\odot$ and somewhat above.
+It is even further consistent with the very low efficiencies in GCs, while the results for UCDs are not fully conclusive, as they depend on certain assumptions being made concerning these objects.
+What we can conclude from the comparison with the large set of simulations analyzed in this work is that the scenario holds over a wide range of possible conditions, including variations of the radial profile of the clusters, the presence of an initial mass function, and the inclusion of additional physics such as stellar evolution.
+Future simulations with high particle numbers and exploring additional physics, including improved treatments of collisions and stellar physics \citep[e.g.,][]{Kamlah2024}, and investigating the role of rotation and binaries will allow us to probe this scenario in even greater detail.

 \begin{appendix}